Date of Degree

 Copyright 2008 Karen Ann Kochis-Jennings

 Kochis-Jennings, Karen Ann.
-"Intrinsic laryngeal muscle activity and vocal fold adduction patterns in female vocal registers: chest, chestmix, and headmix." dissertation, University of Iowa, 2008.
+"Intrinsic laryngeal muscle activity and vocal fold adduction patterns in female vocal registers: chest, chestmix, and headmix."
+PhD diss., University of Iowa, 2008.